 Mosquito Prevention and Control

-Mosquitoes are annoying and pose a health risk to both people and animals.
-There are several steps indivduals can take to prevent mosquitoes.
+Mosquitoes are annoying and may pose a health risk to both people and animals.
+There are several steps individuals can take to prevent mosquitoes.

-The most successful way to prevent mosquitos is to eliminate places where the insects breed:
+The most successful way to prevent mosquitoes is to eliminate places where they breed:

-- Empty water dishes, bird baths, wading pools, buckets and flower pots that hold water
+- At least weekly, empty bird baths, wading pools, buckets and flower pots that hold water

-- Maintain swimming pools so water does not be come stagnant and attract mosquitoes
+- Maintain swimming pools and hot tubs so water does not become stagnant (this attracts mosquitoes)

 - DRAIN standing water around homes, apartments and businesses.

-- DUSK to DAWN are peak mosquito activity hours.
+- DUSK to DAWN is peak mosquito activity time.
 Stay indoors during these hours when possible.